Help us to put things right when things go wrong

 Unity Link Financial Services Limited is pleased to operate in accordance with the Financial Conduct Authority (FCA) and the Financial Ombudsman Service (FOS) complaint management procedures.

-We recognise that we have an obligation to Customers who are dissatisfied with our service to resolve any complaint within 8 weeks from the point of notification.
-If this is not possible for any reason then we will state our reasons for not being able to do so and propose an alternate completion date to the Customer.
+We recognize that we have an obligation to Customers who are dissatisfied with our service to resolve any complaint within 8 weeks from the point of notification.
+If this is not possible for any reason, then we will state our reasons for not being able to do so and propose an alternate completion date to the Customer.
 If we are unable to resolve the complaint within this timescale, or to the Customers satisfaction, or the Customer does not accept a deferred date, then such complaints may be eligible for consideration by the FCA or the FOS.

 To assist the Customer, we would highlight our complaints procedure.

 Upon receipt of a complaint, we will provide written acknowledgement within 5 business days of receiving the complaint (business days are Mondays-Fridays excluding bank holidays).
 The letter will contain details of our Complaints Procedure and of your right to refer the complaint to the Financial Ombudsman if you are dissatisfied with our assessment and ruling.
-It will also state who within Unity Link Financial Services Limited is dealing with the complaint and how to make contact with them (this will normally be the Complaints Officer).
+It will also state who within Unity Link Financial Services Limited is dealing with the complaint and how to contact them (this will normally be the Complaints manager).

-In the situation whereby the complainant responds to the Initial Response then again Unity Link Financial Services Limited will acknowledge receipt of response within 5 business days.
+In the situation whereby, the complainant responds to the Initial Response then again Unity Link Financial Services Limited will acknowledge receipt of response within 5 business days.

 If, for whatever reason, Unity Link Financial Services Limited is unable to conclude the investigation and provide a Final Response (see below) to the complaint then Unity Link Financial Services Limited will issue what is called a Holding Response.
-The purpose of this Holding Response is to inform the complainant of the reasons why Unity Link Financial Services Limited cannot provide a Final Response and to provide a further indication of what is happening with the complaint and also to provide an indication of when the complainant can expect to hear from Unity Link Financial Services Limited again.
+The purpose of this Holding Response is to inform the complainant of the reasons why Unity Link Financial Services Limited cannot provide a Final Response and to provide a further indication of what is happening with the complaint and to provide an indication of when the complainant can expect to hear from Unity Link Financial Services Limited again.
 In the event that the complainant receives a Holding Response, Unity Link Financial Services Limited would invite the complainant to discuss the matter personally with the Company’s Managing Director.
 The purpose of this step is to ensure that the complaint (and the complainant) receives the highest priority in those situations where the complaint cannot be fully resolved through normal investigatory processes.

 Once Unity Link Financial Services Limited has completed its investigation we will write to the complainant and offer a summary outcome.
 Where appropriate, it may also include a final offer of redress.
 Such letters will be marked clearly as the final response and will include details on how to contact the FOS if the complaint has not been resolved to the complainant’s satisfaction or, if the offer of redress is considered insufficient or inappropriate.